agabaandre/Custom-Attendance-Tracking-Framwork/README.md

 #installation
 1. Import the database file to your Mysql or Mariad db database sever.
 The databse attendance.sql file in located in the database folder
-1. Change the database settings in Dbconfig.php which located inside the the config/n
+1. Change the database settings in Dbconfig.php which located inside the the config
 1. launch your application